+'''

 diff -sc

+'''

 "c4 diff -sc" combines the effect of "c4 diff -sa" and "c4 diff -se", to improve the performance of scanning for changed files.
 C4 will only use this feature on versions 97.3 and later.
-[Note: In the 97.3 release, this feature did not work correctly, so c4 does not use it.
-It was later discovered that this feature would not significantly increase the performance of c4.]

 INSTALLATION

 C4 is a single executable that is usually stored in the same place as the p4 client executable.
 C4 may be configured as a replacement front end for p4 by creating a shell script called p4, which contains the following: